Gliese 581d

 Visibility

 Although Gliese 581d cannot be observed directly with amateur telescopes, its parent star is within observational range.
 Given its apparent magnitude of around 10.6, Gliese 581 is bright enough to be seen with binoculars, especially under good sky conditions (i.e., minimal light pollution and clear skies).
-Binoculars with an aperture of around 50mm or larger should be able to spot it.
-In a small to medium sized telescope the star will appear brighter.
+In a small to medium sized telescope the star can be easily spotted.

 Gliese 581 is located in the equatorial constellation of Libra.
 In the Northern Hemisphere, it is best visible during the spring and early summer months, specifically from April to July, with peak visibility around May and June.
 In the Southern Hemisphere, it can be seen during the autumn and winter months, specifically from March to August with May and June being the best months.